survivejs/react-book/manuscript/08_building_kanban.md

 T> That `JSON.stringify` is needed, as Webpack will perform string replace "as is".
 In this case, we'll want to end up with strings, as that's what various comparisons expect, not just `production`.
 The latter would just cause an error.
 An alternative would be to use a string such as `'"production"'`.
 Note the double quotation marks (").

-Hit `npm run build` again, and you should see improved results:
+Trigger `npm run build` again, and you should see improved results:

 ```bash
 Version: webpack 1.12.9